A MySQL database backup shell script

-MySQL database backup FAQ: Can you share a Linux shell script that I can use to make a MySQL backup?
+MySQL database backup FAQ: Can you share a Linux shell script that I can use to make a MySQL or MariaDB backup (i.e., a shell script that wraps the mysqldump command)?

-I currently have a collection of websites on several different servers (including GoDaddy and A2 Hosting web servers), so I was just spending some time trying to automate my MySQL database backups.
-To that end, I just created a MySQL shell script that I use on each Linux server to make my database backups, and I thought I'd share that script here.
+Sure.
+I currently have a collection of websites on several different servers (including Linode and GoDaddy, so I was just spending some time trying to automate my MySQL database backups.
+To that end, I just created a MySQL shell script that I use on my Linux servers to make database backups with mysqldump, and I thought I’d share that script here.

 Here's the source code for my MySQL database backup shell script.
 An explanation follows the shell script source code.